Anniversary: Joe and Anita Baker - The Iola Register

-Joe and Anita Baker will celebrate their 70th wedding anniversary on Dec.
+Joe and Anita Baker celebrated their 70th wedding anniversary on Dec.
 20.

 COVID-19 does not allow an appropriate celebration, but showering them with cards would be a wonderful way to hear from friends and family on this special occasion.
 Cards can be sent to Joe and Anita Baker: 925 400 St., Iola, KS 66749.